cardano-scaling/hydra-lightning-router/README.md

 ![](image.png)

 > [!Note]
-> In our implementation, "Ida" in the picture is called "Carol".
+> In our implementation, "Ida" in the picture is called "Carol" in the code
+> and TUI.

 This is an implementation of [HTLC across two Hydra Heads](https://github.com/cardano-scaling/hydra/issues/2080) and, for a setup